carlosiglezb/bumpybot/README.md

 ```
 This command will log you into root with the root environment.
 This is necessary to run the motors

-In the root enviroment, ROS packages may not be located automatically, access to the `bumpybot_hardward_interface` by following command
+In the root environment, ROS packages may not be located automatically, access to the `bumpybot_hardward_interface` by the following command
 ```
 cd ~/bumpybot_ws/src/bumpybot_hardware_interface/launch
 ```